 Replication jobs can preserve ShareBrowser metadata (tags and comments) by retaining that information in an internal database.

 However, it is not currently possible to preserve extended metadata (i.e. extended attributes/xattr/alternate data streams)—such as Finder-level colors and Finder-level tags associated with files and folders—in the replication process.
-This is a common consideration when moving data from one file system to another.
+This is a common consideration when moving data from one file system to another (emailing a file also often loses its metadata, for example).
 If preservation of extended metadata is important, it will be necessary to add files to a compressed archive that preserves this information while the file is still on the source.
 To test, make a replication job that sends a sample file to the destination and a second replication job that pulls it back to the original source (in a different directory) or another location where the file can be analyzed.
 It should be possible to review the resulting file to verify if significant attributes have been retained.
+Extended metadata should especially be considered when mounting a remote share directly from a macOS workstation, since macOS provides many options for making use of these metadata (and some system files, such as fonts, may use them exclusively).

 Filter files manually for Replication Job